epics-containers/epics-containers.github.io/docs/user/how-to/useful_k8s.rst

 It is very useful for new users to get an understanding of what Kubernetes has to offer.

-These commands should be run INSIDE the devcontainer.
+These commands should be run after you have set up your Kubernetes cluster and setup the environment variables as described in `../tutorials/setup_k8s`.

 Execute this on your workstation: